Atopsxv/Learn-Tech/No visuals.md

 > [!NOTE]
 > Again Please provide feedback its super valuable & BE HONEST ABOUT IT.
 Thanks.

 - Services that should be stopped for extra goofyness aka performance.
 Make script named Goofy disable & Goofy Enable for the 3 windows processors.
 Run script only when game is opened.
 DONT RUN SCRIPT WHEN MULTI TASKING!
+MAKE A REBOOT SCRIPT TO REPLACE CMD METHOD

 - Testing if these 3 services disabled allows cmd to be visible.
 Failed